Complete Guide to Buying Commercial Property in Cape Town

 - Electrical: Verify capacity, backup power systems, compliance certificates

-- Surveyor's report: Confirm GLA measurements match advertised size (±2% acceptable)
+- Surveyor's report: Confirm GLA measurements match advertised size, and agree in the contract how any variance is treated

 Property Valuation & Pricing